Self-reflection invites self-awareness, and self-awareness enables you to better regulate your emotions.

 In the UK alone we issue over 10's of millions of prescriptions every year for anxiety, post COVID this has continued to rise and show no signs of slowing down, children as young as five are being diagnosed with anxiety disorders.

 Whilst the tiger example may be a little tongue in cheek to highlight what happens to the body when anxious, it's no joking matter.

 At Breakthrough we take it very seriously, we have been there too, when it feels like a tiger is around every corner, so we send you love, and hopefully some good advice on how you can start to tackle anxiety yourself, to give yourself an edge in your battle against anxiety and to take back control of your thoughts, thus reducing anxiety attacks, and as a consequence improving your physical health and emotional wellbeing.

-We want our body to react when we are in immediate threat or a life threatening moment (and even if you wanted to change that part, you couldn't as it is genetically wired into your DNA).
+We want our body to react when we are in immediate threat, (and even if you wanted to change that part, you couldn't as it is genetically wired into your DNA).

-But what about all the times the tiger isn't real, what about all the times we THINK there is a tiger, or we are reminded (triggered) by our environment that there is a tiger coming?
+But what about all the times the tiger isn't real, what about all the times we THINK there is a tiger, or we are reminded (triggered) by our environment that there MIGHT be a tiger coming?

 Well, your body reacts in the same way, but what if you could use something to counter it, something that you could 'switch on' that countered the affects of anxiety, something that helped you ground yourself, re-calibrate and get back to centre, something you could call upon when you notice or feel that anxiety has entered the building?

 Enter the parasympathetic nervous system...and enter conscious breathing...